Shemshevo: Landmarks

 The Thracian fortress Little Myal is situated south of the village.
 The castle is located on the Little Myal height.
 It is built in the shape of a semi-ellipse with dimensions 40 x 150 meters.
 It is described in the works of K. Shkorpil, a Czech - Bulgarian archaeologist and museum activist and the discoverer of the first Bulgarian capital Pliska.
 The fortified wall protects the area from the east, west and north.
 The wall is built with larger stones without mortar - masonry typical of the old Iron Age.

 The Blue Pool is a small waterfall located southeast of the village.
 The area is a favorite place of residents and guests for picnics in spring and summer.

 Culture, customs and traditions

 The community center "Progress" has a theater hall with 120 seats, library and information center.
 It is the home of choir "Bulgarian" established in 1984 under the baton of the artistic director Mr. Rajko Dolapchiev.
 For the past 30 yearschoir "Bulgarian" has won many wards.
 Traditionally, the village celebrates the following holidays: Trifon's Day, National holiday of Palm Sunday, Grandmother's Day, Children's Day.
 St. Lazarus' Day ritual ("lazarouvane") celebrates the arrival of spring.
 It is held eight days before Easter.
 On this day children pick willow branches and decorate the doors.

 The village is home to many prominent artists like the sculptor Angel Angelov and the painter Stancho Ganev who has his own art gallery here.
-Violeta Dobrinova and Venelin Petrov make beautiful pottery in their studio in the village.
+Temi Dobrinova and Venelin Petrov from Ven-Art-Tem Ceramic Art Studio make beautiful pottery in their studio in the village.